 Step 3: Discuss what rules are, and note that they keep us safe.
 As a class, brainstorm the rules Clifford should follow if he went to your school.

 Step 4: List and explain these examples of class rules (or rules of your own):

 - Be a friend.

 - Clean up messes.

-Step 5: Have students cut a strip from the red contruction paper, about two inches wide.
-Staple the ends together to create a ring for the headband.
+Step 5: Have students cut a strip from the red construction paper, about two inches wide.
+Have students staple the ends together to create a ring for the headband.

 Step 6: Ask students to draw two long dog ears onto the red construction paper and cut them out.
-Then, staple or glue them to either side of the headband.
+Then have students staple or glue the ears to either side of the headband.